Year Joined MKLM: 2013

 Country: El Salvador

-Ministry: Casa de la Misericordia
+Project(s): Casa de la Misericordia (House of Mercy)

-GOAL: To provide pastoral accompaniment and opportunities for enrichment to refugees and migrants who are housed in the shelter.
+Project Goal(s): Provide accompaniment and enrichment opportunities to migrants, refugees and internally displaced persons who are housed in the Casa de la Misericordia shelter.

 Peter works in a small city in the La Paz department at a Catholic Church shelter for migrants, refugees and internally displaced persons.
 There are estimated to be almost 300,000 Salvadorans who have had to flee their homes due threats and violence.
 While some of these people find housing with family in other areas, many of them have nowhere to go.
 Caritas El Salvador established the Casa de Misericordia in 2016 with the goal of providing a temporary safe environment for these people.
 Many of the shelter’s residents are in process with the UN Refugee Agency or other NGOs in an effort to seek asylum; others have been deported back El Salvador from the United States or Mexico and cannot return to their hometowns because they have been targeted by the local gangs.

 Because they have been targeted, the shelter’s residents are not able to leave the shelter.
 They stay within the building for 24 hours a day while their cases slowly work their way through complex national and international systems.
 The vast majority of people in the shelter are there as families.
 Peter’s role is to provide accompaniment and enrichment to the families during their stay at the shelter, which is usually from a few weeks to many months.

 On a given day, Peter might offer an educational class, facilitate a group activity to integrate new residents into the shelter community, play games with the adults and children, organize an art activity, or simply listen to the residents as they share stories from their pasts and their hopes and fears for the future.
 Peter works with the Caritas staff to identify the needs of the residents and to find ways to meet these needs.